Samurai Festival 2024 relived the Age of War

 Samurai Festival 2024 was fun.
 It was three days of armor, katanas, dance, and music.
 Oh yeah, don’t forget lots of food and drink but I wasn’t there for that.
 I concentrated on the stage performers and their swordplay.
 They brought the Sengoku period to life.

-What is the Sengoku period?
+What was the Sengoku period?

 It was a time in Japanese history when civil war raged for more than 100 years.
 Various factional leaders raised massive armies to unite the country.
 Ieyasu Tokugawa finally accomplished that in 1603.